ethanimproving/Family-Ideas/Parenting/Social/Diagnostic Statements/Ethan Miller.md

 # Astrology

 While astrology is nonsense, there are some positive psychological implications of reading somebody tell you who you are.
 People often act out the behavior others recognize in them, whether true or false.
-This is known as a self-fulfilling prophesy, a term most people are familiar with from academic studies.
+This is known as a self-fulfilling prophesy, a term most people have heard.
 So to have some blind fun, [here we go](https://www.costarastrology.com/zodiac-signs/aries-sign):

 ## Ares